Deferred Entry of Judgment for California Drug Crimes – Penal Code 1000

 If you have been charged with a drug crime, call our law firm to review all the details of your case to start developing a strategy for best possible outcome.
 We will also explain your legal options under deferred entry of judgement, which allows you the opportunity to get your drug charges dismissed with no conviction.

-To give readers useful information about drug diversion options and deferred entry of judgment, our California criminal defense attorneys are providing an overview below.
+To give readers useful information about drug diversion options and deferred entry of judgment, our criminal defense attorneys are providing an overview below.